 – And you pick out a tonne of mistakes, fewer mistakes, fewer mistakes, fewer mistakes, fewer mistakes and then the holes stop missing.
 And so, you’ll be going through it several times, and so that’s the bit that’s slow and tiring.
 So, if you can cut that out by being a bit more organised up front, then that’s better for your sanity and your life force.

 – Yeah definitely, I mean, when I first sat down to write Big Ideas, and someone had told me exactly that.
 You need to get, you know, dictation software out.
 “Use this.”
 Brilliant.
 And I just remember sitting there and turning on the software and going “Okay… “Um… “Hello?
 “This is my book, no that’s what I want to say, oh God.”
-Suddenly, all of the sudden, I had complete brain freeze, and the tongue didn’t work.
+Suddenly, all of a sudden, I had complete brain freeze, and my tongue didn’t work.

 – There was a pressure then, wasn’t there.